 Sterling sheds gains against dollar as Brexit, economy weigh

-The pound shed early gains against a weaker dollar on Friday to be flat on the day as a combination of stronger appetite for risk, unprecedentedly weak economic data and Brexit concerns weighed on the British currency.
+The pound shed early gains against a weaker dollar on Friday to be 0.6% lower on the day as a combination of stronger appetite for risk, unprecedentedly weak economic data and Brexit concerns weighed on the British currency.

 The pound had a poor week, slipping back after it had risen 3.9% against the dollar in 10 consecutive days of gains.
-It recovered against the dollar on Friday, touching $1.2653 in earlier trade, before flattening back to $1.2604 at 1247 GMT.
-Against the euro, the pound was also flat at 89.70 pence.
+It recovered against the dollar on Friday, touching $1.2653 in earlier trade, before falling 0.6% on the day to $1.2528 at 1504 GMT.
+Against the euro, the pound flattened at 89.69 pence.

 Analysts suggested sterling was behaving like a risk currency, strengthening when improving global market sentiment weakens demand for the safe-haven dollar.
 Vasileios Gkionakis, head of FX strategy at Lombard Odier, said the pound's losses this week made sense because market participants had been complacent in view of ongoing Brexit risks and the coronavirus-induced economic slump.

-"Little progress has been made on Brexit... the UK economy is going to lag the rest of the developed markets, so levels at $1.27-$1.28 were a bit of a stretch for sterling," he said.
+"Little progress has been made on Brexit ... the UK economy is going to lag the rest of the developed markets, so levels at $1.27-$1.28 were a bit of a stretch for sterling," he said.
 Britain's economy shrank by a quarter over March and April, data showed on Friday.
+Bank of England Governor Andrew Bailey said the central bank had to be ready to do more to help.

 - READ MORE ON: